 - Use fresh garlic and turmeric in cooking whenever possible

-- Drink filtered water (we use this under sink filter at our house)
+- Drink filtered water (we use the under sink mounted Watt’s Premier 4 stage Reverse Osmosis filter at our house)

 - Replace plastic and other hormone disrupting chemicals in food storage, personal care, and household products as outlined above